Sarvesh Naagari (Gary)

 Sarvesh brings his unique and fun style to all class formats including Vinyasa, Hatha, Traditional Yoga, Yin Yoga, Yoga Nidra and Restorative practices as well as the Lunchtime Yoga and Guided Meditation which he designed specifically to reset our busy days.
 We are all small pebbles in the sea of humanity, and one ripple in that sea can change the world.
 Be the effect, and feel the effect.
 Love is limitless, and only fear prevents us from being all we were meant to be.
 Sarvesh is a student of yoga and the spiritual path and is always eager to share his experiences with the beautiful Ripple Yoga community.

 Sarvesh studied and completed the 2,000 hour 6-month intensive teacher training program in Pondicherry, India from October 2015 through March 2016.
+This beautiful program has been taught continuously for 50 years and Sarvesh is one of only approximately 500 people worldwide to have completed the program.
 This lineage is based on the Yoga Sutras of Patanjali.
 Swamiji Gitananda, whose teachings were studied at the Ananda Ashram, was of the North Indian Brighu lineage and also of the Saiva Siddantha Yoga Tradition of South India.
-Gary has also completed a 200 hour teacher training course in Seattle, WA and multiple workshops and intensive training sessions to expand his knowledge of Yoga so that he can happily pass it on to the students at Ripple Yoga.
+Sarvesh has also completed a 200 hour teacher training course in Seattle, WA and multiple workshops and intensive training sessions to expand his knowledge of Yoga so that he can happily pass it on to the students at Ripple Yoga.
 In his studies, he has learned and can teach over 300 asanas, 100 Pranayama techniques, 50 mudras and many techniques of the mind including Pratyahara and meditation.

 Sarvesh is also the author of “20,000 Oms and a Cup of Chai”, an inspirational true story of the spirit that awakens the divine spark within.